rwperrott/Useful4Java/README.md

 # Useful4Java

 My collection for Java, because bookmarks and GitHub stars are inadequate for this.

+## Libraries

+### Process